vslepakov/keyvault-ca/README.md

 - [/cacerts](https://tools.ietf.org/html/rfc7030#section-4.1)
 - [/simpleenroll](https://tools.ietf.org/html/rfc7030#section-4.2)

 The endpoints above are used by and work with Azure IoT Edge 1.2 which supports certificate enrollment via EST.

+When calling the EST endpoints for:
+- generating the device identity certificate (needed for authenticating to the IoT Hub), use the URL like in the example - `https://example-est.azurewebsites.net/.well-known/est`
+- generating the Edge CA certificate (needed for authenticating the IoT edge modules), use `ca` as part of the URL - e.g. `https://example-est.azurewebsites.net/ca/.well-known/est`.

 Build and deploy (or run in container) the ```KeyVaultCA.Web``` project.
 You need to provide the following environment variables:

 1. ```Secret``` - the service principal secret to access the KeyVault (see ```YOUR_APP_SECRET``` above).
 2. ```AppId``` - the app id of the service principal to access the KeyVault (see ```YOUR_APPID``` above).
-3. ```KeyVaultName``` - name of your KeyVault.
+3. ```KeyVaultUrl``` - url of your KeyVault the format depending on whether it is accessible via public or private endpoint:
+    - for a public endpoint, the format is `https://<KEYVAULT_NAME>.vault.azure.net/`
+    - for a private endpoint with Azure built-in DNS integration, the format is `https://<KEYVAULT_NAME>.privatelink.vaultcore.azure.net/`
+    - for a private endpoint with custom DNS integration, the format is `https://<KEYVAULT_NAME>.vaultcore.azure.net/`
 4. ```IssuingCA``` - name of the certificate in the KeyVault to issue your leaf certificate (same as ```NAME_OF_ROOT_CA``` above).
 5. ```CertValidityInDays``` - specifies validity period for issued certificates.
 6. ```AuthMode``` - Authentication mode for the EST API.
 Possible values are: